webix-hub/docs/data/desktop/big_app_structure.md

 It goes without saying that a long list of custom **styles** is taken out into a separate file that is included into an index file with a help of a **link** in its head section (together with library styles).

-Images for the application as well as custom icons (exept for [built-in ones](desktop/icon_types.md)) are stored in a separate folder, as a rule, in the same directory as the index file or somewhere nearby.
+Images for the application as well as custom icons (except for [built-in ones](desktop/icon_types.md)) are stored in a separate folder, as a rule, in the same directory as the index file or somewhere nearby.

 @complexity:2